-(8)

-$$W_t^{k,1996\$} = \sum{t=0}^{T-1} I{t-i}^{k,1996\$} \left(1 - \delta^k\right)^i$$

-.
+$$W_t^{k, \, 1996\$} = \sum{t=0}^{T-1} I{t-i}^{k, \, 1996\$} (1-\delta^k)^i \tag{8}$$

-Note that the investment weights here are $(1-\delta^k)^i$ , rather than $[1-(\delta^k-\pi^k)]^i$ as in the expression for the current-dollar stock.
-The weights in equation 8 represent the value in year t of one constant-dollar of past investment.
-As the algebra in the appendix shows, the price deflator used to construct constant-dollar investment in equation 8 embeds the revaluation effect $(\pi^k)$ for existing assets.
-Hence, one constant dollar of investment from (say) year t-2 would be worth less than a constant dollar from year t solely because of aging effects $(\delta^k)$ ; including $\pi^k$ in the weight would double-count the revaluation effect.
-This explains why the investment weights for the constant-dollar stock in equation 8 differ from those for the current-dollar stock in equation 6.9
+Note that the investment weights here are $(1 - \delta^k)^i$ rather than $[1 - (\delta^k - \pi^k)]^i$, as in the expression for the current-dollar stock.
+The weights in equation (8) represent the value in year t of one constant dollar of past investment.
+As the algebra in the appendix shows, the price deflator used to construct constant-dollar investment in equation (8) embeds the revaluation effect (π^k) for existing assets.
+Hence, one constant dollar of investment from, say, year t - 2 would be worth less than a constant dollar from year t solely because of aging effects (δ^k) ; including π^k in the weight double-counts the revaluation effect.
+This explains why the investment weights for the constant-dollar stock in equation (8) differ from those for the current-dollar stock in equation (6).9 constant-dollar series from 1996 to 2000.
+This change in base year has no effect on the results in the paper, all of which could be re-expressed in year-2000 dollars.
+Note also that equation (7) shows the constant-dollar consumption of fixed capital (CFC) for a single type of capital good.
+BEA calculates an aggregate real CFC by Fisher chain-weighting the constant-dollar CFCs for individual assets.
+In this paper, we focus on measuring the CFC (and wealth stock) for a single asset type-personal computers-and abstract from the calculation of chainweighted aggregates.

-Summary and Implications for Our Empirical Framework
+2.5 Summary and Implications for Our Empirical Framework

 This section has covered a lot of ground.
-To review the key results, table 3 summarizes the implications of our discussion for calculating the user cost of capital, for specifying tax allowances for depreciation, and for measuring capital consumption allowances and wealth stocks in the NIPAs.
-As shown in table 3, the combined effect of depreciation and real revaluation, $\delta^k$ - ( $\pi^k$ - $\pi$ ), plays a central role in the analysis.
-It represents the percentage loss of
+To review the key results, Table 3 summarizes the implications of our discussion for calculating the user cost of capital, for specifying tax allowances for depreciation, and for measuring capital consumption allowances and wealth stocks in the